p31d4/axum_playground/README.md

 curl http://127.0.0.1:3000/hello
 ```

-Use the following commands to kill the docker container:
+To stop the Docker container open a new terminal and type the following commands:
 ```
 docker ps
 docker stop <CONTAINER ID>